 Full-time Teaching Faculty, Department of Psychological & Brain Sciences, Indiana University-Bloomington.

-The Department of Psychological and Brain Sciences seeks to fill a full-time teaching faculty Lecturer position.
-Position will begin August 2020.
-The area of expertise within psychological and brain science is open.
-We especially welcome candidates who add diversity to the department, are deeply committed to evidence-based pedagogy and innovative methods, and could provide instruction in developmental, cognitive, or social psychology, with experience in modern neuroscience methods in one or more of these areas.
-The ideal candidate will be an experienced instructor at the college level with an interest in adding value to the undergraduate program.
-Rank is open.
-For junior candidates, the initial contract period is for three years, with reappointment annually and decision for promotion to Senior Lecturer and long-term contract made in the sixth year.
-The teaching load is five courses a year.
-Applicants should have an advanced degree (a PhD in Psychology or Neuroscience is preferred), and documented teaching experience.
-Applicants should submit a letter of application that includes a statement of teaching philosophy and experience, evidence of teaching effectiveness, a diversity, equity, and inclusion statement, a curriculum vita, and have three letters of recommendation submitted on their behalf.
+The Department of Psychological and Brain Sciences seeks to fill a full-time non-tenure track Lecturer position whose responsibilities will consistent primarily of undergraduate teaching in the area of cognitive psychology, including candidates at the intersection of cognitive psychology and other subdisciplines (e.g., neuroscience, social psychology, etc.).
+We especially welcome candidates who add diversity to the department, are excited about pedagogy, committed to evidence-based teaching and innovative methods, and could also provide instruction for some core courses such as introductory psychology, research methods and statistics.
+The ideal candidate will have experience as an instructor of record at the college level with an interest in adding value to the undergraduate program.
+The initial contract period is for three years, with reappointment annually and decision for promotion to Senior Lecturer and long-term contract made in the sixth year; ultimate promotion to Teaching Professor is possible.
+Lecturer-stream faculty are fully embedded in department processes and structures, including serving on elected department committees, and play a critical role in the department and university’s mission.
+The teaching load is five courses per academic year and will include general, introductory-level coursework as well as courses in cognitive psychology.
+Applicants should have a graduate degree (a PhD in psychology or related field is preferred).
+Applicants should submit a letter of application that includes a statement of teaching philosophy and experience, evidence of teaching effectiveness, a diversity, equity, and inclusion statement (i.e., a statement on fostering diversity, equity, and inclusion in teaching and service broadly defined), a curriculum vita, and have three letters of recommendation submitted on their behalf.

-Interested candidates should review the application requirements and submit their application at https://indiana.peopleadmin.com/postings/8620.
-Questions regarding the position or application process can be directed to: Cherlyn Crees, Assistant to the Chair, ATTN: Lecturer Search, Department of Psychological and Brain Sciences, 1101 E. 10th Street, Bloomington, IN 47405-7007 or email@example.com Applications received by January 10, 2020 will receive full consideration.
+Interested candidates should review the application requirements and submit their application at https://indiana.peopleadmin.com/postings/14611.
+Questions regarding the position or application process can be directed to: Jason Gold, Director of Undergraduate Studies, at email@example.com or by mail at ATTN: Lecturer Search, Department of Psychological and Brain Sciences, 1101 E. 10th Street, Bloomington, IN 47405-7007.
+Applications received by January 9, 2023 will receive full consideration.
 However, the search will remain open until a suitable candidate is found.
+The position start date is August 1, 2023.
 Information about the department and the university is available at http://www.psych.indiana.edu.
 The College of Arts and Sciences is committed to building and supporting a diverse, inclusive, and equitable community of students and scholars.